5.17 Children Missing from Care and Home

 9.5 Where an allegation of physical or sexual abuse is made or becomes evident, Surrey Safeguarding Children Board Procedures must be implemented;

 If there is any suggestion that the child has been a victim or perpetrator of crime, consideration must be given to securing evidence by police including forensic examination, such as securing clothing and delaying washing/bathing in relevant cases.
 However, the welfare of the child is paramount at all times and careful consideration must be given to the potential effects on the child of securing evidence.
-Consideration should be given to referral to the Solace Centre (Surrey’ sexual assault centre) if there are any concerns about sexual assault of either a child or young person.
+Permission must be obtained from the child’s parents and/or those with parental responsibility.
+The child cannot consent to these procedures taking place.

-When a child who has been missing is found or returns, they will be offered an Independent Return Interview in order to understand and prevent the child going missing and to try to uncover information to prevent the risk recurring and reduce exposure to risk while missing.
+When a child who has been missing is found or returns, they will be offered an Independent Return Interview to try and uncover information to prevent the risk recurring and reduce exposure to risk while missing.

 The interview will be held in a neutral place where the child feels safe and provide an opportunity to hear from the child why they went missing and understand the risks and issues the child might have faced while missing.
 The length of the interview will depend on the circumstances, level of risk and the engagement of the child.
 At the start of any discussion it must be explained to the child that confidentiality will be respected unless there are welfare, child protection or serious criminal issues.

-11. Responding to Information from Safe and Well Checks and Return Home Interviews
+11. Responding to Information from Prevention Interviews and Return Home Interviews

-Information gathered from Police Safe and Well checks, Return Home Interviews and any other discussions with parents/carers, should be jointly considered with the Police (and other agencies as appropriate) and an appropriate plan put in place for the child.
+Information gathered from Police Prevention Interviews, Return Home Interviews and any other discussions with parents/carers, should be jointly considered with the Police (and other agencies as appropriate) and an appropriate plan put in place for the child.

-Consideration should also be given as to whether the child should be discussed at the appropriate Area Triage Panel or Area Missing and Exploited Children Conference (MAECC) meeting (see below)
+Consideration should also be given as to whether the child should be discussed at the appropriate Area Risk Management Meeting (see below).

 12. Assessments following a Missing Episode

-All children will be offered a Return Home Interview (see above).
+All children will be offered a Return Home Interview within 72 hours (see above).

-If a child is receiving a service as a Child in Need, subject to a CP Plan or is Looked After, the allocated social worker will re-asses and review the child’s plan if required.
+If a child is receiving a service as a Child in Need, subject to a CP Plan or is Looked After, the allocated social worker/SFS will re-assess and review the child’s plan if required.